-Figure 2-15.
+Figure 2-17.
 Short Description Provided by the Help Feature

-2.4.4 Log in to the Configuration Home Page
+page item will appear.
+See Figure 2-17.

-- 1. Open your browser to the Intercom IP address. - Note If the network does not have access to a DHCP server, the device will default to an IP address of 10.10.10.10. - Note Make sure that the PC is on the same IP network as the Intercom. - Note You may also download CyberData's VoIP Discovery Utility program which allows you to easily find and configure the default web address of the CyberData VoIP products.
+1. Open your browser to the Intercom IP address.

+Note If the network does not have access to a DHCP server, the device will default to an IP address of 10.10.10.10.

+Note Make sure that the PC is on the same IP network as the Intercom.

+Note You may also download CyberData's VoIP Discovery Utility program which allows you to easily find and configure the default web address of the CyberData VoIP products.